 Reduce Risk this Summer with Loss Control Services from AmTrust Financial

-AmTrust’s Loss Control Department offers valuable resources to create the most effective loss control program for the specific needs of our insureds, including information for talking to employees about heat stress prevention.
-It’s our goal to help small businesses assess the conditions, practices and processes of the workplace to help identify hazards, recommending strategies to help reduce, control or eliminate accidents and losses.
-For more information, please contact us today.
+Our goal is to help small businesses assess the conditions, practices, and processes of the workplace to help identify hazards and recommend strategies to help reduce, control or eliminate risks and losses.
+For more information, please

 This material is for informational purposes only and is not legal or business advice.
 Neither AmTrust Financial Services, Inc. nor any of its subsidiaries or affiliates represents or warrants that the information contained herein is appropriate or suitable for any specific business or legal purpose.
 Readers seeking resolution of specific questions should consult their business and/or legal advisors.
 Coverages may vary by location.
 Contact your local RSM for more information.